 When an offense is deemed to be more serious than a single demerit, the Dean of Students may escalate the offense to the second tier where the student may receive a greater consequence for her/his action.
-A student who misses a detention is required to serve two.
-If an offense is deemed to require additional escalation, the Dean of Students may escalate the offense to the third tier.
+A student who fails to meet their disciplinary obligations, such as serving as detention, will face escalating consequences that include, but are not limited to community service, suspension or other means of reconciliation with the community.
+If an offense is deemed to require additional escalation, the Dean of Students may escalate the offense to Tier 3.

-Tier 3: Serious
+Tier 3: Major

-Offenses deemed potentially more serious than Tier 2 are reviewed by the discipline board, and may result in out of school suspension or expulsion.
+Offenses deemed potentially more serious than Tier 2 are subject to be reviewed by the discipline board and may result in out of school suspension or expulsion.